Workforce Incentives & Programs

 Job Training Incentive Program

-The Job Training Incentive Program provides training grants up to $100,000 to new or expanding businesses located in Greater Minnesota.
+The Job Training Incentive Program provides grants to help new or expanding businesses train new workers as quickly and efficiently as possible.